 Ketchup is a straightforward condiment, mainly calling for tomatoes, vinegar, salt, and sugar.
 For this recipe, the sugar will come from an apple and the salty flavor from the concentrated tomato paste.
 Serve with Veggie Burgers, Baked French Fries, Potato-Veggie Scramble, or Oil-Free Hash Browns.

 - ¾ cup water

 - half of a medium apple, peeled, cored and chopped (about ½ cup)

 - 1 tablespoon apple cider vinegar

-- Place all of the ingredients into a blender, and blend until smooth.
-Refrigerate for two to three hours (or overnight) for the best flavor.
+- Place all of the ingredients (water, apple, tomato paste, vinegar, oregano, and granulated garlic) into a blender, and blend until smooth.
+Refrigerate for two to three hours for the best flavor.